-- -Focus on managing and growing margins. - to leverage our upstream supply strategy to achieve economies of scale. - Project Phoenix to provide our customers with better options for managing their energy needs.
+- Focus on managing and growing margins. - Use our customer base to leverage our upstream supply strategy to achieve economies of scale. - Use the benefits from our Project Phoenix to provide our customers with better options for managing their energy needs.